 Commodity representatives, specialty crop growers, State and Federal research and extension scientists, regulatory agency personnel, agrichemical and biopesticide company representatives should attend.
 IR-4 wants input from all stakeholders to prioritize research to meet growers’ most critical pest management solution needs.

-Submit any new project requests by Aug.
-14. Then from August 16 – Sept.
-4, nominate projects through the IR-4 website, to help reduce our list of potential projects for 2014 research before we arrive at the workshop.
+What Should You Do Before the Workshops?For the Food Use Workshop, submit any new food use requests (http://ir4.rutgers.edu/FoodUse/FOODRequestForm.cfm) by Aug.
+13. Then from Aug.
+15 - 27, nominate Food Use projects through the IR-4 website, to help reduce our list of potential projects for 2015 research before we arrive at the workshop.
 This on-line nomination process will be organized as in recent years.
 Beginning Sept.
-9, various project reports/spreadsheets of results from project nominations will be available to download from the IR-4 website.
-Review these nomination results, and print documents you need for use at the workshop.
-If you cannot print these documents from the website, contact Diane Infante for assistance at email@example.com or 732.932.9575 x 4620.
+2, various project reports/spreadsheets of results from Food Use project nominations will be available to download from the IR-4 website.
+Review these reports/spreadsheets and print documents you need for use at the workshop.
+If you can’t print these documents from the website, contact Diane Infante for assistance at email@example.com or 732.932.9575 x 4620.

 For the Biopesticide Workshop, submit new priority need requests here: http://ir4app.rutgers.edu/biopestPub/FmAndList.aspx.

 A list of Biopesticide priority need requests to be voted on at the Biopesticide Workshop will also be posted on the IR-4 website.